lockss/lockss-rtd-manual/docs/installing/downloading.rst

 Downloading the LOCKSS Installer
 ================================

+.. rubric:: Section Summary

+The next task is to download the LOCKSS Installer.

 .. note::

    Commands in this section are run as the ``lockss`` user  [#fnlockss]_.

-The next task is to download the LOCKSS Installer.

 --------------------------
 LOCKSS Installer Directory